AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

   Units : constant Integer := (X'Size + Storage_Unit - 1) / Storage_Unit;

-Remember that `'Size` returns a value in terms of bits.
+Remember that :ada:`'Size` returns a value in terms of bits.
 There are more direct ways to determine that size information but this will serve as an example of the sort of thing you might do with that constant.